-Although it originated in ancient India, rice painting has become associated with Vietnam in recent years.
+Although it originated in ancient India, rice painting has become associated with India in recent years.
 Skilled artisans have been creating beautiful artworks that have proven very popular with tourists.
-They are now seen as a unique expression of Vietnamese spirit and culture.
+They are now seen as a unique expression of Indian spirit and culture.
 And it has become a vibrant art movement.
 Rice paintings have graced art galleries and exhibitions over the years.

 Background to an unconventional art form

-It was perhaps inevitable that rice art would eventually take root inf Vietnam.
-After all, rice has always played a central role in Vietnamese life, being essential to both the Vietnamese diet and the economy.
+It was perhaps inevitable that rice art would eventually take root in India.
+After all, rice has always played a central role in Indian life, being essential to both the Indian diet and the economy.

 "Rice paintings are basically pictures that are made up of hundreds or indeed thousands of individual roasted rice grains.
 These separate grains come together as an intricate mosaic, creating stunning works of art."

-Rice paintings have become an intriguing expression of Vietnamese culture.
-They can depict classic Vietnamese scenes, landmarks, or values, such as kindness, patience, love, and hospitality.
+Rice paintings have become an intriguing expression of asian culture.
+They can depict classic asian scenes, landmarks, or values, such as kindness, patience, love, and hospitality.
 This is why they have become so popular with tourists.
 They are an ideal reminder of visits to this beautiful, soulful country.

 However, in recent years, rice paintings have evolved to depict a wide range of subjects.
 These exquisite pictures can take the form of city or nature paintings, urban paintings, landscape paintings, animal paintings, portraits of famous people, religious paintings, surrealism paintings, and abstract art paintings.
 (You can explore our wide range of beautiful, ready-made pieces in our online art galleries.)